1s3k3b/deflang/README.md

 Deflang is a superset of [JSON](https://www.json.org/) which allows customization of tokens.
 Deflang has variables, comments, mathematical and logical operators, whitespace is allowed, duplicate tokens aren't allowed.

+This is not a proper language.
+I don't think I'll finish proper documentation in this README.

 ## Example

 ```